AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.md

 ## Issue

-The user sees _[!UICONTROL Something went wrong.]_ error when dismissing notifications in the [!DNL Commerce] Admin.
+The user sees _[!UICONTROL Something went wrong]_ error when dismissing notifications in the [!DNL Commerce] Admin.

 <u>Steps to reproduce</u>: